Indian shares dip on U.S. inflation worries; domestic COVID-19 deaths surge

 Investors are also awaiting April auto sales data from the Society of Indian Automobile Manufacturers.

-Shares of Godrej Consumer Products (GOCP.NS) soared nearly 25% while Siemens Ltd (SIEM.NS) climbed 10% following strong quarterly results.
+Shares of Godrej Consumer Products soared nearly 25% while Siemens Ltd climbed 10% following strong quarterly results.

-Nifty components Asian Paints (ASPN.NS) and UPL (UPLL.NS) will report their results later in the day.
+Nifty components Asian Paints and UPL will report their results later in the day.

 Our Standards: The Thomson Reuters Trust Principles.